Acrylic and Oil Paintings

 The joy of sharing my art makes the effort of making my art more complete.

 There is much more art that is not on my website because it is in galleries, sold before it was photographed or just waiting to be photographed and uploaded.
 My studio work is available; please call to make an appointment.
 When visiting one of my representative galleries, please be aware that wall space these days is limited in galleries, and often there is inventory available upon request as work is often rotated.
-Thank you for visiting my work.
+Thank you for visiting!

 Marilyn Krug is a native Oregonian.
 She lives in West Salem with a backyard full of squirrels, chipmunks, and hundreds of birds.
 Her passion for drawing and painting has been with her from earliest memories.
-“My home is surrounded by hillsides graced by old White Oak and fir trees, and close to the ocean.
+“My home is surrounded by hillsides graced by old White Oak Savannah and fir trees, and close to the Pacific Ocean.
 I am inspired by nature and architectural form, which are reflected in representational as well as abstract works.”

 Marilyn enjoys teaching acrylic, mixed media and watercolor.
 When not painting, Marilyn enjoys bird watching, travel, photography, and literature.